Foundations of Mathematics

 $\{a,b\}^* = \{(), a, b, (a,a), (a,b), (b,a), (b,b), (a,a,a), \ldots\}$

-NO. Sets are unordered collections of unique elements; tuples are ordered and can have duplicates.
+In everyday math and computer science, sets are unordered collections of unique elements; tuples are ordered and can have duplicates.
+Completely different beasts.

 Disjointness and Partitions